rcaileff/career_ladders/software_engineering/software_ui_engineer.md

 ## Tools / Framework
 * Actively participates in the implementation and deployment of new development frameworks and tools SE wide.

-## Code Writing
-* Implements project level refactorings, removing problem areas and improving the quality of the overall code base
-* Fosters code reuse, maintainability, and consistency across multiple SE members and/or Cores.
-* Advocates for establishing and following coding best practices SE wide.

-## SDLC / Process
-* Leads SE I/II/III developers through the Enova development process
-* Leads a Ranger squad working with a Dedicated team to deliver projects within the Enova process.

 ## UI / Design
 * Able to use web browsing data and analysis to inform design decisions